Cedars of Lebanon State Park: The park today

 Cedars of Lebanon State Park has 117 campsites, 11 picnic shelters, 8 mi of hiking trails, a group lodge, and a meeting hall.
-A small museum, the Merritt Nature Center, displays some of the forest's natural features.
+A small museum, the Dixon Merritt Nature Center, displays some of the forest's natural features.
 The park also maintains a disc golf course.
 The disc golf course was designed with help from the "Father of Disc Golf," Ed Headrick, in 1977.
 It is an 18-hole short course landscaped through cedar woods with limestone karst topography.
 The throws are short but technical.
 The course stays busy year round and is used frequently by local disc golfers.